9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-2.md

 ## 2. Explore/Explain: Code Along (20 min)
 Participation: Whole Class, Online

-- [ ] **Introduce Scratch:** Introduce students to the coding program we will be using this year - Scratch.
-Show the “Getting Started with Scratch Video”.
+- [ ] **Introduce Scratch:** Introduce students to the coding platform we will be using this year-Scratch.
+Show the “Getting Started with Scratch Video."

-> > “There are lots of different coding languages: Javascript, Python, C++, HTMl, CSS, Java, M. This year we will be using a language called Scratch.
-Today you are going to code If You Give a Mouse a Cookie in Scratch.”
+> > “There are lots of different coding languages: Javascript, Python, C++, HTMl, CSS, Java.
+This year we will be using a language called Scratch.
+Today you are going to code the sequence of events that happen in *If You Give a Mouse a Cookie* in Scratch.”

 <note>![slides-scratch](./lesson-2/images/slides-scratch.jpeg)</note>

-- [ ] **Code Along:** Point students to their log-in stickers.
-If you haven't yet, have students put their login sticker somewhere that they will not loose it, like in their workbooks.
+- [ ] **Code Along:** Direct students to their log-in stickers.
+We suggest having students place their login stickers on their workbooks.
 Play the code along video.
-Pause the video to allow students to answer the questions posed.
+Pause the video to allow students to answer the questions.

 > > "Let's follow along as we watch the code along."